JJLimmm/Model_evaluation/README.md

 - Fixed inference issues with RKNN model.
 - RKNN export script added.
 - Now supports environments with and without onnxruntime.
+- Added onnx quantization.
+- Added simple rknn model evaluation.

 ## Known Issues

 - The current RKNN model cannot run on Jupyter Notebook when using rknn-toolkit 1.7
+- When running the rknn on the chip, the process does not terminate despite `rknn.release()` being called.
+Process needs to be killed instead.

 ## Requirements

 - **RKNN Toolkit 1.7 is currently being used for export and will be further used for quantization via onnx.**
-- RKNN Toolkit environment setup for 1.6: [bash script to install rknn-toolkit 1.6.1](/setup/rknn_setup.sh)
+- RKNN Toolkit environment setup for 1.7: [bash script to install rknn-toolkit 1.7.1](/setup/rknn_setup.sh)
 - onnxruntime (currently using cpu version): `pip install onnxruntime` or `pip install onnxruntime-gpu`
-- Potential conflict between onnxruntime 1.8.1 and rknn-toolkit 1.6.1: rknn-toolkit requires numpy-1.16 but onnxruntime requires numpy-1.19; currently using numpy-1.19, which might cause problems with rknn-toolkit.
-Further verification  needed.
+- Potential conflict between onnxruntime 1.5.2 and rknn-toolkit 1.7.1: rknn-toolkit requires numpy-1.16 but onnxruntime requires numpy-1.19; currently using numpy-1.19, which might cause problems with rknn-toolkit.
+No issues thus far.

 ## Future work

 - [X] Experiment with numpy versions to find potential conflicts
-- [ ] Support onnx quantization
+- [X] Support onnx quantization
-- [ ] Investigate environment setup to allow simultaneous testing of onnx and rknn models.
+- [X] Investigate environment setup to allow simultaneous testing of onnx and rknn models.
 - [ ] Include CenterNet processing
+- [ ] Include YOLOv5 processing
-- [ ] Evaluation metrics
+- [X] Evaluation metrics